-U.S. Rep. Jim Cooper waits to speak to the Tennessee General Assembly’s Ad Hoc Committee on Redistricting in October.
-(Photo: John Partipilo)
+U.S. Rep. Jim Cooper waiting to speak to the Tennessee General Assembly’s Ad Hoc Committee on Redistricting in October 2021.
+Photo: John Partipilo)

 The Nashville economy will continue its thundering roar into 2022 and advance upon its explosive growth in prior years, according to the December Nashville Power Poll.
 Members were also asked whether it would be a good or bad thing if Facebook were to open up a massive headquarters here, as is being rumored.
 A majority of members thought that would be a positive development; only 16% looked upon it negatively.